 After "Save and apply" is tapped, your Surface Unit will apply the settings and restart the Wi-fi network.
 Now your device might automatically connect to your home network since the Blueye network disappears for a short while.
-If you change password or SSID, you have to enter Settings, and then Wifi on your device and wait for the new network to appear.
+If you change password or SSID, you must enter Settings, and then Wi-Fi on your device and wait for the new network to appear.
 This can take up to 1 min.
 The Apply screen is shown below.

 Once connected to the new network, jump back to the Blueye App and wait for the complete screen to appear.
 You have now successfully updated the settings on the Blueye Surface Unit.
 The complete screen is shown below.